-This Sashiko Tutorial method shows you how to trace your pattern onto interfacing.
+This Sashiko method shows you how to trace your pattern onto interfacing.
 This is the method I used for my Zsayla blouse.
 (This is no longer available, but simply layer lightweight interfacing over your pattern and trace with a washable pen.)

 This Sashiko lesson is filled with helpful tips, design ideas, and instructions for transferring designs with tailor’s chalk.

 Make your own Sashiko designs with graph paper or dot matrix paper, then learn how to transfer it to your fabric with this Sashiko tutorial video.

 My tips for adding Sashiko embroidery to a Zsayla top, using lightweight interfacing to transfer the design (below).

 This video gives a quick demonstration on how to stitch a Sashiko design with your sewing machine.
 If you just like the geometric designs and want to add embellishment more quickly, this might be a good method for you.

 Melissa’s tips for adding Sashiko embroidery to a knit blouse using interfacing to transfer the design.